Pycord-Development/pycord/docs/ext/pages/index.rst

 .. _discord_ext_pages:

-``discord.ext.pages`` -- A pagination extension module
+``discord.ext.pages`` API Reference -- A pagination extension module
 ===========================================================================

 .. versionadded:: 2.0

-This module provides an easy pagination system with buttons.
+This module provides an easy pagination system with buttons, page groups, and custom view support.

 Example usage in a cog: